 Investment portfolios are reviewed at each Committee meeting in discussion with the investment adviser and officers, and fund managers are called to a Committee meeting if there are issues that need to be addressed.
 Officers meet fund managers regularly and advice is taken from the investment adviser on matters relating to fund manager arrangement and performance.

 Fund managers provide a rationale for asset allocation decisions based upon their research resource in an effort to ensure that they are not simply tracking the peer group or relevant benchmark index.
 The Fund's asset allocation strategy can be found in the ISS.

 The asset allocation of the Pension Fund at the start and end of the financial year is set out below.
 These figures are based on market value and reflect the relative performance of investment markets and the impact of tactical asset allocation decisions made by the Pension Fund Committee.

-During the year, the Committee committed 5% to affordable housing, with 1.6% drawn as at 31 March 2022.
-Alongside this, following the sale of the Longview equity mandate in December 2021, the Committee elected to transition £50m into the London CIV absolute return fund on a temporary basis.
-These funds will be used to finance future capital calls relating to alternatives and affordable housing.
+During the year, the Committee appointed a private debt manager to manage the 6% allocation, with 2.5% drawn as at 31 March 2023.
+Alongside this, Fund transitioned its global growth equities into the Paris Aligned version, which screens out specific fossil fuel companies not aligned with a future transition to a low carbon environment.
+The Fund is also in the process of transitioning the over allocation within equities, alongside the holdings within cash/equivalents and multi asset to the infrastructure and affordable housing mandates.